-The Canadian Academy of Independent Scholars has posted the full text of Ronald Gross’ book The Independent Scholar’s Guide, one of the my favorite adult education works of all time.
+Ron Gross’s book The Independent Scholars Handbook is one of the my favorite adult education works of all time.
 The book, which was first published in 1982 and then re-released in 1993, contains the stories of individuals from every background whose lives contained a serious commitment to research, investigation, theory building and other intellectual enterprises.
 In addition, the book provides a resource guide with specific suggestions on how to move from “Messy Beginnings” to the finished product of research–whatever your field of endeavor.

 One of my favorite stories in the book comes when the author, beginning his career as the “lowest of the low” in the world of New York publishing, comes face to face with editorial giant Max Schuster…

 From Ronald Gross, The Independent Scholar’s Handbook: The indispensable guide for the stubborn intelligence.

 The second such moment occurred on the first day at my first job.
 I had obtained a position as the lowest of the low at the New York publishing house of Simon and Schuster.
 Max Schuster, the cofounder of the firm was a publisher of the old breed, in the days before conglomerates consumed book publishers for breakfast.

 I had barely found my way to and from the men’s room when the summons came to wait upon Max in his vast book-lined office-study.
 For a young man fresh to the world of work, this was an awesome assignation.
 I found myself sitting in an armchair in what was referred as the “Inner Sanctum”–an armchair that had been occupied by Berttrand Russell, Albert Einstein, Bernard Berenson, Will Durant and hundreds of other writers, philosophers, historians, novelists and poets.